foundation/foundation-emails/docs/pages/migration.md

 ---
 title: Foundation for Emails 2 Migration Guide
-description: This guide describes the changes required to migrate a Foundation for Emails template from version 1 (formerly Ink) to 2.
+description: This guide describes the changes required to migrate a Foundation for Emails template from version 1 (formerly Ink) to Foundation for Emails 2.
 tags:
   - upgrade
 ---